ibtyog/intersection-simulator/README.md

 - MIN_TAU_TRUCK_OFFSET - offset of variable above, to get <i>Tau</i> of trucks,
 - SUMMARY_OUTPUT_FILE - path of file generated, after SUMO simulation.
 - CSV_HEADERS - array of fixed headers' names for parser,
-- ORIGINAL_FLOWS - dictionary dataset of original flows, used for generating alternative scenarios.
+- ORIGINAL_FLOWS - dictionary dataset of original flows, used for generating flows for alternative scenarios.
+### routes.py
+This file is used to generate flows for given scenario, based on ORIGINAL_FLOWS.
+The inputs are:
+- filename - path, where generated routes should be exported,
+- p_trucks - percentage of trucks in simulation,
+- tau_trucks - explained in consts.py section,
+- tau_cars - explained in consts.py section,

+Returns path to generated flow file.

+### simulation.py
+This file is used to ran singular simulation